jianshu93/parahmm/docs/index.md

 # Final Report
 ## Overview
-We implemented the multi-core parallel version of hidden Markov model (HMM) algorithms:
+We implemented the multi-core parallel version of Hidden Markov Model (HMM) algorithms:
 1. Compute the probability of the observation sequence.
 (Forward / Backward Algorithm)
 2. Decode the observations to find hidden state sequence with the most probablility.
 (Viterbi Algorithm)
-3. Unsupervised training of hidden Markov mode parameters.
+3. Unsupervised training of Hidden Markov Mode parameters.
 (Baum-Welch Algorithm)

 We tested our implementation on the 8 physical cores hyper-threading GHC machines.
 With AVX instructions, we achieved **8.83X**, **5.60X** and **5.70X** speed up over baseline for single thread Forward, Viterbi and Baum-Welch algorithm .
 With 8 threads, we achieved **7.29X**, **4.56X** and **7.01X** speed up over the AVX implementation. **We achieved a total speed up of 75.63X and 56.99X over the best singled threaded baseline for Forward algorithm and Baum-Welch Training Algorithm using 16 threads on the GHC machine with AVX instructions.**